janneshopman/RKSymFoam/README.md

 (NRG), Westerduinweg 3, 1755 LE Petten, The Netherlands.
 The symmetry-preserving method was applied to this structure by Jannes Hopman, of the Heat and Mass Transfer Technological Center, Technical University of Catalonia, C/Colom 11, 08222 Terrassa, Spain.
-The pseudo=symplectic schemes were added by Josep Plana=Riu, of the Heat and Mass Transfer Technological Center, Technical University of Catalonia.
+The pseudo-symplectic schemes were added by Josep Plana-Riu, of the Heat and Mass Transfer Technological Center, Technical University of Catalonia.

 ## License